Skip to main content

 A few categories to avoid for the grill-focused dad:

 Giant novelty tool sets.
-The 20-piece BBQ sets with tongs, spatulas, corn holders, skewers, and a carrying case -- these look substantial and cost $30-50, but the individual tools are universally worse than any tool he would buy individually for the same purpose.
+The 20-piece BBQ sets with tongs, spatulas, corn holders, skewers, and a carrying case -- these look substantial, but the individual tools are universally worse than any tool he would buy individually for the same purpose.
 The tongs are too light.
 The spatula bends.
 The skewers are never used.

 Aprons with jokes on them.
 Unless he specifically asked for this.

 Grill light clip-ons.
 The ones that clip to the grill handle and never stay in position.
-A headlamp costs $15-20 and actually illuminates where the meat is.
+A headlamp costs little and actually illuminates where the meat is.

 More pellets, charcoal, or wood chips unless you have confirmed exactly what brand and size he uses and he is running low.
 These consumables are the grill equivalent of buying someone their preferred razor blades -- correct choice if you know the details, wrong choice if you have to guess.